Steam and Condensate Loads in Heating Systems

 w = weight of material

-cp = specific heat capacity of the heated material (Check Material Properties to find specific heat for materials)
+cp = specific heat of the heated material (Check Material Properties to find specific heat for materials)

 t1 = initial temperature of the heated material